AathreyaG/reactai-starter/user-story.md

 - Test CSV content (all fields included).
 - Test download performance (response time).
 - Test edge cases (large catalog data).

+---

+### **Title: Delete Catalog Entry**

+User Role: As a Catalog Manager, I want to delete catalog entries so that I can remove outdated or incorrect items from the catalog.

+Functional Description:

+The system should allow users to delete catalog entries directly from the search results.
+The deletion should be reflected in the database immediately.

+**GIVEN-WHEN-THEN Scenario**:

+GIVEN I am viewing a catalog entry

+WHEN I click "Delete" and confirm the action

+THEN the system should remove the entry from the database

+**Acceptance Criteria**:

+- The system should prompt for confirmation before deletion.
+- The entry should be removed from the database immediately.
+- A success message should be displayed upon deletion.

+Story Points: 3 (Simple complexity)

+**Impact Analysis**:

+Backend Implications:

+- Create an API endpoint for deleting catalog entries.
+- Implement deletion logic using Sequelize to modify PostgreSQL data.

+Frontend Implications:

+- Implement a delete button with confirmation prompt.
+- Display success/error messages upon deletion.

+**Development Subtasks**:

+- Frontend: Build the delete button component with confirmation.
+- Backend: Create API for delete functionality.
+- Backend: Implement deletion logic.

+**Testing Subtasks**:

+- Test deletion of catalog entries.
+- Test confirmation prompt functionality.
+- Test database consistency after deletion.
+- Test edge cases (concurrent deletions, invalid entries).